dreamcatcher-tech/network/Inbox/2024-07-09 1519 history navigation in UI - the backchat focus model.md

 The only thing that changes history, is when the user triggers the prompt, which will cause a new history state to be pushed, and now you are at the tip.
 Then, if you're still at the tip, when a new focus object somes, that is pushed onto history too.

 History navigation might highlight what the activity at this point in history was, by tracking the message commit that was new at that point and scrolling it into view.

+Sticky scroll needs to be preserved between backchat and the focused thread.